Penetration diving: Environments

 Penetration diving is also known as diving in overhead environments, which is a class of confinement which restricts the diver from free vertical access to the surface.
-An overhead environment may also be a confined space, in which the diver is restricted in their ability to maneuver, and is roughly the opposite of open water.
+An overhead environment may also be a confined space, in which the diver is restricted in their ability to maneuver, and is in this respect the opposite of open water.
 Confinement can influence diver safety and the ability of the diver to perform the required task.
 Some types of confinement improve safety by limiting the ability of the diver to move into higher risk areas, others limit the ability of the diver to maneuver, to perform the task of the dive, or to escape to a place of safety in an emergency.
 The usual types of recreational penetration diving are cave diving, cavern diving, ice diving and wreck penetration diving.
 Professional divers may also penetrate culverts, intakes such as penstocks, sewers, and under floating ships.

 An overhead may be as minor as an overhang, a topographical feature which is open to at least one side, but obstructed overhead, and deep enough for a diver to be under the overhang, or as severe as a major restriction deep inside a cave or wreck.
 A restriction is a space through which it is possible for a diver to pass with some difficulty due to a lack of space.
 A minor restriction is too small for two divers to swim through together, a major restriction requires the diver to remove some equipment to fit through.

 A swim-through is an arch, lintel, or short, clear tunnel that has sufficient space to allow a diver to swim through and where the light of the opening at the far end is visible through the hole.
 It is technically an overhead environment, but one often entered by divers with only open water certification, if the risk of entrapment appears to be very low.

 Diving under moored ships, usually for inspection, maintenance and repair, or incidentally, when diving from one is also considered penetration diving if the ship is large.
 In some cases the gap between the ship and the bottom or the jetty or dock can be quite small and the visibility may be poor.

 Fatal accidents have occurred when a diver has run out of air trying to find the way out from under a large flat-bottomed vessel in low visibility.